-'page up', 'page down', 'ins', 'home' and 'end', send extended make codes.
+A make code is sent whenever a key is pressed or held down.
+Each key, including 'shift', 'control' and 'alt', sends a specific code when pressed.
+Cursor control keys, 'delete', 'page up', 'page down', 'ins', 'home' and 'end', send extended make codes.
 The make code is preceded by 'E0'h to indicate an extended code.
-The only exception is the 'pause' key that starts with a unique 'E1'h byte.
+The only exception is the 'pause' key that starts with a unique 'El'h byte.